lhohan/anki/README.md

 > To learn from a book, ______
 >
-> What can you learn from a book?
+> What can do with a book?

 Content of the back of the card will be: